HCCA Logo

 If you live in NSW, the forms are different.
 You can learn about planning in NSW and download the forms from Advance Care Planning Australia.
 You can still share your plan with health services you use in the ACT.

-The Canberra Health Services Advance Care Planning Program holds clinics each week to help people complete their forms.
+The Canberra Health Services Advance Care Planning Program holds sessions each week to help people complete their forms.
 Call 5124 9274 or email [email protected] to book an appointment for:

 • Mondays at The Canberra Hospital (Garran) and North Canberra Hospital (Bruce)